moroz/yt-passwords-video/content/script.md

 In this video I'm going to show you how I approach setting up a Go Web application.
 For persistence, we will be using a PostgreSQL database with a library called sqlx.
-In this video, we won't be touching the HTTP stack yet, but we will implement password authentication and JWTs.

 Before we begin, make sure you have the latest Go toolchain installed.
 As of this recording, the latest version is 1.22.0.